 John Locke is one of the most celebrated political philosophers of the seventeenth century, one that scholars have looked to for a better understanding of how intellectuals conceived of freedom and equality.
-To this day, both conservative and liberal political theorists still cite Locke in debates about constitutional law.
 Despite Locke's popularity however, recent trends in academic scholarship are critical of the philosopher, labeling him anti-republican, or even a racist.

 To say that Locke's position on the slave trade is complicated is an understatement.
-Though the philosopher never left definitive evidence that concretely revealed his opinion either way, historians have formulated arguments that Locke's theory did not justify the trade nor the slavery of Africans.
-Conversely, scholars have also claimed that he participated in it, and supported it wholeheartedly.
-The contrast of these conclusions is divergent enough to warrant an examination of Locke's life in the seventeenth century, and how historians have interpreted (or misinterpreted) his actions in relation to African slavery.
+Though the philosopher never left definitive evidence that concretely revealed his opinion either way, some historians have formulated arguments that Locke's theory did not justify the trade nor the slavery of Africans.
+Conversely, other scholars have also claimed that he participated in it, and supported it wholeheartedly.
+Let us now look at how historians have interpreted (or misinterpreted) his actions in relation to African slavery.

 John Locke did not have financial independence for most of his life, a fact that shaped his relationship with the slave trade.
-He depended on the patronage of the Earl of Shaftsbury for his income, and even though Locke held several important positions, he lived off of the investments jointly made with Lord Shaftsbury, including six hundred pounds Locke invested in the Royal African Company.
+He depended on the patronage of the Earl of Shaftsbury (spelt SHAFTSBURY) for his income, and he lived off of the investments jointly made with Lord Shaftsbury, including six hundred pounds Locke invested in the Royal African Company.
 Several authors have thus concluded that this is a sign that Locke was an advocate of the slave trade.
-Robert Bernasconi and Anika Mann have argued that "Locke's investment in the slave trade is . . . damning" proof that his philosophical theory of slavery was meant to legitimize the institution of African slavery.
-David Brion Davis has also assumed that because "he was to become an investor in the Royal African Company . . . [he] clearly regarded slavery as a justifiable institution."
+Bernasconi, Mann and Davis have argued that "Locke's investment in the slave trade is . . . damning" proof that his philosophical theory of slavery was meant to legitimize the institution of African slavery.

 There are several reasons why this stance becomes problematic.
 First, does investment in an institution make one complicit with it?
-Contemporaries widely understood that England's colonies brought a vast amount of wealth, and as African slaves were increasingly being used in the colonies, the slave trade would have been a logical investment to meet the rising demand for labor.
+Contemporaries widely understood that England's colonies brought a vast amount of wealth.
 If Locke is condemned as condoning slavery for his investment in the Royal African Company - an institution that is systemic to the overall economy of Britain - then what could Locke have invested in that had no connection to the slave trade at all?
-Are all of those who had any investment connected even remotely to the slave trade to be deemed as its advocates?

 Part of the problem of analyzing Locke's position on slavery is his relative silence about the issue.
 As scholars have looked to Locke as one of the founders of Republicanism, they have to grapple with the fact that he did not speak out against the institution.
-Could Locke have betrayed the very notions of equality he helped to create?
-Is he a traitor to his own principles?
+So, is he a traitor to his own principles?
 Without further evidence, we can only speculate as to Locke's feelings about African slavery.
-(516)
+(390)